damilolah/Introduction-to-Machine-Learning/chapter2.md

 *** =instructions
-- Plot `emp_data` with earnings on the x-axis and s_ratings on the y-axis
+- Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis
 - Use createDataPartition() function in R to partition your dataset
 - You training set should be 60% of the entire dataset
 - Print out the training and test sets